How Alyque Padamsee debuted Girish Karnad’s ‘Tughlaq’ in English (and added a monologue)

 I was very obsessed with Jean Genet’s famous quote, “Once you wear the emperor’s robes, you become the emperor.”
 Remember, Indira Gandhi became Prime Minister when her father died, because there was no one else fit to take over.
 She was pushed into the role and then gradually she became the role.
 Narasimha Rao, another former Indian Prime Minister, is another example.
 A sort of faded backroom diplomat.
 Suddenly he becomes leader of the nation and finds the guts to usher in Liberalisation.

-The heat of the spotlight turns a wallflower into a vibrant orchid Turns an ordinary man into a mighty emperor.
-The heat of the spotlight turns a wallflower into a vibrant orchid.
+The heat of the spotlight turns a wallflower into a vibrant orchid turns an ordinary man into a mighty emperor.

 I was haunted by this “man into myth’ idea.
 One day at the gym, I saw Kabir in his briefs doing his weights.
 It hit me.
 “My god!
 What a beautifully muscled back.
 What a well-sculpted body he’s got now.”
 It suddenly came to me in a flash.
 I saw a bare forked animal, a vulnerable naked man.
 And I saw him being dressed in the robes of the emperor, and when he turns to face the audience, he is the emperor.